-Do people tend to be overconfident in their opinions?
+Do people tend to be overconfident?
 Many think so.
-They’ve run studies to test whether people are calibrated: whether their confidence in their opinions matches the proportion of those opinions that are true.
-Under certain conditions, people are systematically “over-calibrated”—for example, of the opinions they’re 80% confident in, only 60% are true.
-From this observed over-calibration, it’s inferred that people are irrationally overconfident.
-My question: When—and why—is this inference warranted?
-Answering this question requires articulating a general connection between being rational and being right—something extant studies have not done.
+They’ve run studies on whether people are calibrated: whether their average confidence in their opinions matches the proportion of those opinions that are true.
+Under certain conditions, people are systematically ‘over-calibrated’—for example, of the opinions they’re 80% confident in, only 60% are true.
+From this empirical over-calibration, it’s inferred that people are irrationally overconfident.
+My question: When and why is this inference warranted?
+Answering it requires articulating a general connection between being rational and being right—something extant studies have not done.
 I show how to do so using the notion of deference.
-This provides a theoretical foundation to calibration research, but also reveals a flaw: the connection between being rational and being right is much weaker than is commonly assumed; as a result, rational people can often be expected to be miscalibrated.
-Thus we can’t test whether people are overconfident by simply testing whether they are over-calibrated; instead, we must first predict the expected rational deviations from calibration, and then compare those predictions to people’s performance.
-I show how in principle this can be done—and that doing so has the potential to overturn the standard interpretation of robust empirical effects.
-In short: rational people can be expected to be wrong more often than you might think.
+This provides a theoretical foundation for calibration research, but also reveals a flaw: the connection between being rational and being right is much weaker than is standardly assumed, since rational people can often be expected to be miscalibrated.
+Thus we can’t test whether people are overconfident by simply testing whether they are over-calibrated; instead, we must try to predict the rational deviations from calibration, and then compare those predictions to people’s performance.
+I show how this can be done—and that doing so complicates the interpretation of robust empirical effects.